adambard/learnxinyminutes-docs/c++.html.markdown

   cout << "Learn C++ in " << Y << " minutes!" << endl;
 }

-// And you can explicitly specialize templates for more efficient code (most
+// And you can explicitly specialize templates for more efficient code.
+Of
-// real-world uses of specialization are not as trivial as this): template<>
+// course, most real-world uses of specialization are not as trivial as this.
+// Note that you still need to declare the function (or class) as a template
+// even if you explicitly specified all parameters. template<>
 void printMessage<10>() {
   cout << "Learn C++ faster in only 10 minutes!" << endl;